 One of the useful things about a droppings board is that it provides the opportunity to learn what is happening with the chickens during the night and early morning hours.
 Sometimes there will have been a scuffle and blood that otherwise would have disappeared into the bedding and droppings will be visible on the DB.
 That alerts me to look for a victim who may need first-aid or to be segregated from the flock so she has time to heal and isn't injured further.

-This particular morning, I found many new feather shaft casings on the DB, which told me that the hens' new feathers were emerging, which is painful for chickens and they should not be handled if at all possible.
+new feathers were emerging, which is painful for chickens and they should not be handled if at all possible.
 The removal of the waxy casings isn't painful but the emerging, vein-filled feather shafts are.

 abnormal droppings seen.
 Since I know the usual roost positions of my chickens, I knew exactly which hen had this advanced stage of coccidiosis.